liopic/logue-osc-fx/hungry_driven/README.md

 Be sure first that you can "make" the example provided in the logue-sdk repository.
 Then clone this repo, modifying the value of __PLATFORMDIR__ in the Makefile to match the platform directory.

+## Improvements

+Improvements, code PR and general suggestions of the code are welcomed, as I'm not familiar with these kind of C-language projects and would love to learn more.